Joining our school in Reception 2019

 - Remaining Applications****

-***A map showing the defined catchment area is available upon request.
+***A map showing the defined catchment area is available from the Local Authority upon request.

 ****In the event of over-subscription within any of the above criteria, priority will be determined by straight line distance from home to school, those living closest being given the highest priority.
 Essex County Council will supply straight line distances as defined in the Primary Education in Essex booklet.